DevMasen/learning-npm/README.md

 1. `node <javascriptFileName>` : run a javascript file with node.js
 1. `tsc <typescriptFile>` : transport a typescript file into javascript file
 1. `tsc <typescriptFile> -w` : transport and watch a typescript file into javascript
+1. `npm update` : update packages to the last version toward one of these character before version in package.json (^ : patch and minor , ~ : patch only , * : major and minor and patch)